The Warriner School Uniform

 Each individual item must be clearly marked with the student’s name.

 Units 5-6, Lower Cherwell Street, Banbury, Oxfordshire OX16 5AY

 Tel: 01295 270555

 We welcome donations of good quality second hand uniform (donated skirts should be the pleated style only) and these can be dropped off at Reception.
 Please wash items before donating.
-Any monies received for second hand uniform items are used to support current fundraising projects.
+Any monies received from new for you uniform items are used to support current fundraising projects.